SeanJBailey/SeanJBailey/README.md

 ### REFLECTION: STAR TECHNIQUE

 **Situation -**  The Skills and Intrests lesson aims to teach students about themselves, specifically what their skills and intrests are <br>
-**Task      -**  I was tasked with completing the lesson and its accounpaning quizes, ensuring i understood the lesson and identified my skills and intrests <br>
+**Task      -**  I was tasked with completing the lesson and its accompaining quizes, ensuring i understood the lesson and identified my skills and intrests<br>
 **Action    -**  I completed the lesson by carefully going through each topic and ensuring that i understood its contents <br>
 **Result    -**  I identified my values, learnt my intrests, understood my skills and identiffied my accomplishments <br>